-Uncontrolled climate change is the most important challenge of our times and we stand ready to oppose it.
-We support the Paris agreement on limiting climate change well below two degrees and are ready to contribute our fair share toward this goal.
+Climate change is the most important challenge of our times, and we stand ready to oppose it.
+PUMA supports the Paris agreement on limiting climate change well below two degrees and is ready to contribute its fair share towards this goal.

 We could have just set an easy-to-achieve target for PUMA.
-Instead, we linked our climate target to what scientists deem necessary to reach a world in which climate change is below two degrees.
+Instead, we linked our climate target to what scientists deem necessary to reach a world in which temperature rise is well below two degrees.

 To gain a better understanding, it means breaking down global emission budgets to our company level.
 More importantly, it means radical changes in the way we operate our business, like switching energy use to renewables, and using more and more sustainable raw materials in PUMA products.
 The current linear business model of make – use – waste needs to be replaced by the circular approach of make – use – recycle.